rakharamadhana/KTP-OCR-API/README.md

 ```console
 $ choco install tesseract
 ```
 3. After installation, you may need to manually add the Indonesian language file.
-You can download it from <a href="https://github.com/tesseract-ocr/tessdata">Tesseract Language Data</a> and place it in the Tesseract installation directory under <b>tessdata</b>.
+You can download it from <a href="https://github.com/tesseract-ocr/tessdata">Tesseract Language Data</a> and place it in the Tesseract installation directory under ```tessdata```.

 ---